Trump In Pennsylvania: I Need Rick Saccone To Help 'Keep America Great!'

 Citing conversations he said he'd had with China's president, Trump suggested that American drug dealers should be subject to the death penalty for their role in the current opioid epidemic and crime more generally.
 This proposal echoed recent remarks he made during a White House opioid summit.

-The president mentioned his threat to start an all-out trade war with the European Union over his steel and aluminum tariffs, saying again that he intended to tax European cars if the E.U. sought to retaliate for his new tariffs.
+The president mentioned his threat to start an all-out trade war with the European Union over his steel and aluminum tariffs, saying again that he intended to tax European cars if the EU sought to retaliate for his new tariffs.
 "We're gonna tax Mercedes Benz.
 We're gonna tax BMW," Trump told the crowd.

 Trump talked about trade with Mexico and Canada and the ongoing NAFTA negotiations.
-And on the topic of international trade, Trump faulted his predecessors all the way back to President Ronald Reagan, who held office for much of the 1980s, for what he sees as the current unfairness in the country's trade relations with much of the rest of the world.
+And on the topic of international trade, Trump faulted his predecessors all the way back to President Ronald Reagan, who held office for most of the 1980s, for what he sees as the current unfairness in the country's trade relations with much of the rest of the world.

 In one of the rally's more surreal moments, the president actually provided the crowd with an extended, nearly two-minute impression of being presidential that mocked the more straight-laced style of previous presidents and suggested that Trump's looser style is more entertaining.